Acrome-Smart-Motion-Devices/SMD-Arduino-Library/README.md

       **`Return:`** *None*

   - ### `Red - setMotorCPR()`
-    Sets the CPR of motor.
+    sets the CPR of motor.
 It is very important to read encoder if you use.
 Make sure you entered the parameter correctly.
-Otherwise, the calculations will not work properly.
+Otherwise the calcuations will not work properly.
       ### Syntax
       #### `myRed.setMotorCPR(cpr)`
       - `myRed` a variable of type `Red`
-      - `cpr` a variable of type `float`
+      - `cpr` a varaiable of type `float`

       **`Return:`** *None*

   - ### `Red - setMotorRPM()`
-    Sets the RPM of motor.
+    sets the RPM of motor.
 It is very important to read encoder and drive motor.
 Make sure you entered the parameter correctly.
-Otherwise, the calculations will not work properly.
+Otherwise the calcuations will not work properly.
       ### Syntax
       #### `myRed.setMotorRPM(rpm)`
       - `myRed` a variable of type `Red`
-      - `rpm` a variable of type `float`
+      - `rpm` a varaiable of type `float`

       **`Return:`** *None*
       ### Example
       ```cpp
-      #include <Acrome-SMD.h>
+      #include <SMDRed.h>
       uint8_t ID = 0x00;
       float cpr = 64.0;
       float rpm = 10000.0;

-      Red myRed(ID,Serial, 115200);
+      Red myRed(ID, Serial, 115200);

       void setup()
       {